Debalent/Finthos/LEGAL-DISCLAIMER-SUMMARY.md

-# ⚖️ PEOPLEPAY LEGAL DISCLAIMER - SUMMARY
+# ⚖️ Finthos LEGAL DISCLAIMER - SUMMARY

-**IMPORTANT**: By accessing PeoplePay demonstration materials, you agree to these terms.
+**IMPORTANT**: By accessing Finthos demonstration materials, you agree to these terms.

 ## 🔒 CONFIDENTIALITY AGREEMENT
-- All information is CONFIDENTIAL and proprietary to Demond J. Balentine/PeoplePay Inc.
+- All information is CONFIDENTIAL and proprietary to Demond J. Balentine/Finthos Inc.
 - Use ONLY for acquisition evaluation purposes
 - NO disclosure to third parties without written permission
 - Must return/destroy materials when evaluation complete